jccuevas/cpp-docs.es-es/docs/standard-library/basic-regex-class.md

 ### <a name="parameters"></a>Parámetros

+*LOC*<br/>
-*loc* para almacenar el objeto de configuración regional.
+El objeto de configuración regional que se va a almacenar.

 ### <a name="remarks"></a>Comentarios